thiyangt/statisticalConsultancyUSJ/content/about/_index.md

 title: About
 ---

-The Department of Statistics offers a free consulting service to members of the research community.
-Under the supervision of a faculty member in the Department of Statistics, BSc (Hons) Statistics degree students provide assistance.
+The Department of Statistics offers a free consulting service to students, academics, researchers, businesses and industry.
+Under the supervision of lecturers, final year BSc (Hons) Statistics degree students provide assistance.
+You are encouraged to get-in-touch with SCS-SJP early in your research.
+Early engagement with a statistician can help you make the best decisions about design and methodology.
+It would be wise to talk to a consultant before you collect any data.

 #### Terms and conditions

-- It is strongly recommended that clients contact the consultancy at the onset of their project.

 - Consultations are scheduled on a first-come-first-served basis.